Year at a Glance for

 - StudentTranscriptService – is a Ministry of Education website which allows students to order transcripts

 - All Grade 12 students must create a BCeID account.
-Counsellors will show students how to do this during their Grad Trans class in mid-October.
+Capstone Teachers will work with students on how to do this during Capstone classes.

-- Once students have an account, they are able to indicate to the Ministry of Education which institutions they have applied to for the following September.
-Interim grades will be available to post-secondary institutions in BC and Ontario in May and final transcripts will be send to those institutions indicated through the StudentTranscriptService in late July/early August.
-It is each student’s responsibility to complete the form by May 1.
-See a counsellor if you need help with completing your transcript release request.
-Student will be able to login at the end of July to see their final transcript (a copy will no longer be mailed to the student).
+- Once students have an account, they are able to indicate to the Ministry of Education which institutions they have submitted an application to attend in September.
+Interim grades will be available to post-secondary institutions in BC and Ontario in May and final transcripts will be send to those institutions indicated through the StudentTranscriptService at the end of July.
+It is each student’s responsibility to indicate their choice on the STS site by May 1.
+See a counsellor if you need help with completing your transcript release request(s).
+Student will be able to login at the end of July to see their final transcript (a copy will NOT be mailed to the student).

-- ESL Students: Apply to write the IELTS www.ielts.org or the TOEFL www.ets.org/toefl early so you will have an opportunity to write it a second time if necessary.
-Check the post-secondary website to see the institution’s English Language Requirement.
+- ELL Students: Students may need to apply to write the IELTS or the TOEFL or the CAEL early so they will have an opportunity to write it a second time if necessary.
+Check the post-secondary website to review the institution’s English Language Requirement if you have not been in Canada for all of your high school education and check the deadline for your score.
+A few institutions will accept the Duolingo English Test, but not all.

 - Letter of Reference: If you require a reference letter from your teacher, coach or counsellor, please be respectful and provide them with at least 3 weeks’ notice and a copy of your Student Profile.
 [Request for Reference Form is available on the District Scholarship Site]

-- US Applicants: US post-secondary institutions generally have an application deadline of Dec.
-1 (but some institutions have a Nov.
-1 deadline).
+- US Applicants: US post-secondary institutions generally have an application deadline of December 1 (but some institutions have a November 1 deadline).
 US institutions start offering admission confirmation by January 15; therefore research early and get all your documents in order well before the deadline (e.g. you will need a transcript of your Gr.
-9-12 marks and your SAT or ACT score); allow a minimum of two weeks’ notice for counsellor’s report and letters of reference from the counsellor for your US application.
+9-12 marks and possibly a SAT or ACT score); allow a minimum of two weeks’ notice for counsellor’s report and letters of reference from the counsellor for your US application.
 Please do not leave this to the last minute and ask your counsellor to be writing the recommendation just before the Christmas break.

 December